 10.3.2.1.
 Notwithstanding any termination rights set forth in the Order between the Customer and the Partner, Cato may terminate the provision of the Services provided to Customer upon thirty (30) days prior written notice to Partner if Customer is in material breach of any of the obligations hereunder;

 10.3.3.
-Licensed local telecommunication suppliers will be used to provide portion of the Services in China, where Cato is not licensed to provide such services and such portion of the Services will be part of our global Network.
-In the event of regulatory changes in China affecting the local providers ability to provide the Service, Cato will be entitled to terminate the applicable Services, without any further liability, and will transition Customer to another alternative local provider, under such provider’s terms.
+Licensed local telecommunication suppliers will be used to provide portion of the Services in China and such portion of the Services will be part of our global Network.
+Without derogating from the aforesaid in this Agreement, in the event of regulatory changes in China, acts of government authorities, or unexpected and immediate acts of the licensed local telecommunication supplier, affecting the local suppliers’ ability to provide the Services, Cato will be entitled to (i) terminate applicable Services or (ii) transition Customer to another alternative local provider, under such provider’s terms; in either case without any further liability.

 10.3.4.
-In order to comply with the current Chinese laws and regulations, and enable your use of Cato Solution in China, if applicable, you are required to provide additional information and deliver applicable forms to our local service providers, all solely in connection with your sites in China.
-In order to be able to provide you with the Solution, such forms and information are to be provided prior to the execution of the Order, and as a condition precedent for the provision of the Solution.
+In order to comply with the laws and regulations of China, and enable your use of Cato Solution in China, if applicable, you are required to provide additional information and deliver applicable forms to our local service providers, all solely in connection with your sites in China.
+In order to be able to provide you with the Solution, such forms and information are to be provided (i) prior to the execution of the Order, and (ii) as soon as possible after receiving Cato’s request of information at any time during the term of this Agreement, as a condition precedent for the provision (and continuous provision) of the Solution.
 Without such information and forms provided, Cato shall not be able to process the Order nor provision of the Solution.

 10.4.
 Effects of Termination.
 Upon termination or expiration of this MSA Customer shall cease use of the Solutions and immediately return to Cato all Confidential Information and Cato IPR in any media and shall, to the extent applicable, erase all copies of the Service.
 Notwithstanding the termination or expiration of this MSA, Sections 6, 9, 10.3.3, 11, 12, 13 , and 14 shall survive and remain in effect in perpetuity.